argoproj/notifications-engine/docs/services/teams.md

 ## Parameters

-The Teams notification service send message notifications using Teams bot and requires specifying the following settings:
+The Teams notification service sends message notifications using Office 365 Connectors and requires specifying the following settings:

-* `recipientUrls` - the webhook url map, e.g. `channelName: https://example.com`
+* `recipientUrls` - the webhook url map, e.g. `channelName: https://outlook.office.com/webhook/...`

+> **⚠️ Deprecation Notice:** Office 365 Connectors will be retired by Microsoft on **March 31, 2026**.
+We recommend migrating to the [Teams Workflows service](./teams-workflows.md) for continued support and enhanced features.

 ## Configuration

-### Option 1: Power Automate Workflows (Recommended)

-1. Open `Teams` and go to the channel you wish to set notifications for
-2. Click on the 3 dots next to the channel name
-3. Select`Workflows`
-4. Click on `Manage`
-5. Click `New flow`
-6. Write `Send webhook alerts to a channel` in the search bar or select it from the template list
-7. Choose your team and channel
-8. Configure the webhook name and settings
-6. Copy the webhook URL (it will be from `api.powerautomate.com`, `api.powerplatform.com`, or `flow.microsoft.com`)
-7. Store it in `argocd-notifications-secret` and define it in `argocd-notifications-cm`
+> **💡 For Power Automate Workflows (Recommended):** See the [Teams Workflows documentation](./teams-workflows.md) for detailed configuration instructions.

-### Option 2: Office 365 Connectors (Deprecated - Retiring March 31, 2026)
+### Office 365 Connectors (Deprecated - Retiring March 31, 2026)

 > **⚠️ Warning:** This method is deprecated and will stop working after March 31, 2026.
 Please migrate to Power Automate Workflows.